How to Track Outbound Link Clicks in WordPress & GA

 Now, you’ll need to connect Google Analytics to your WordPress website.
 Using MonsterInsights, it’s a walk in the park.
 Just follow the steps in its setup wizard and the plugin will add Google Analytics to your site without the need to edit code.

-For more help getting started, you can read our step-by-step guide on how to properly set up Google Analytics and MonsterInsights.
+For more help getting started, check out our step-by-step guide on how to connect your site to Google Analytics with MonsterInsights.

-Once that’s done, MonsterInsights will automatically start to track all your outbound links by setting up events.
-No additional steps required!
+Once that’s done, MonsterInsights will automatically start to track all your outbound links by setting up events for you.
+No additional steps are required!

 In the report, you can see your top outbound links and the number of clicks they got.